 Full body front-facing shot (smiling versus non-smiling)

 Note that fashion agencies typically do not want you to smile in your digitals but commercial agencies will want to see you smile in at least 1 photo.

-Be mindful to also capture a few shots of you showing personality such as a silly face or 2 incase the agency later requests a few of those...but make sure they are cute silly faces and not scary or too off the wall.
-The silly faces should not be initially sent to the agency when trying to get signed unless requested.
+Be mindful to also capture a few shots of you showing personality such as a cute smile, seated on a stool in a pose etc in case the agency later requests a few of those ...but make sure they are cute silly faces and not scary or too off the wall.
+The personality faces/poses should not be initially sent to the agency when trying to get signed unless requested.